 CSCA is an iconic New England landmark, and for more than 40 years has been highly acclaimed among the nation’s premier culinary schools.
 Here, students gain the essential knowledge and foundational skills a great culinary education demands – classic fundamentals of cooking and baking, history and influences of the world’s greatest cuisines, techniques for mastering common and exotic ingredients, and more.

-CSCA is seeking a passionate Chef Instructor to teach in our Professional Culinary Programs.
+CSCA is seeking a part time passionate Chef Instructor to teach in our Professional Culinary Programs.
 We are seeking an enthusiastic, professionally trained and experienced Chef with exceptional cooking, teaching and customer service skills.
 You will be the catalyst to our professional students gaining confidence in a professional kitchen, learning culinary basics and cuisines, advanced techniques, methods and theory.

 Cambridge School of Culinary Arts is looking for Chef Instructors to teach the Food Basics unit of the Culinary Certificate and Professional Chef’s Programs.
 The Food Basics unit is a 16-week-long unit that emphasizes the foundations of savory cooking.
 Courses include stock & soup, vegetable, grains, beans, egg, moist heat, and dry heat cookeries with emphasis on individual proteins, sauces, and knife skills.
 Each class is 8-hours long, which includes a 2-hour lecture and 6 hours of lab (hands-on cooking).
 Instructors teach CSCA - provided lecture notes, power point presentations, outlines, and recipes.
 Our chef instructors take pride in sharing their knowledge and expertise with students through lecture and hands-on lab classes and doing whatever it takes to help our students succeed in pursuing their passion.
 Does this sound like you?